apache/calcite/avatica/site/_docs/howto.md

 Release artifacts are signed with the following key: https://people.apache.org/keys/committer/jhyde.asc

-Please vote on releasing this package as Apache Calcite X.Y.Z.
+Please vote on releasing this package as Apache Calcite Avatica X.Y.Z.

 The vote is open for the next 72 hours and passes if a majority of at least three +1 PMC votes are cast.